chtimi59/npm-scaffolding/packages/tsconfig-reader/README.md

 # tsconfig.reader
-Node Module to read tsconfig.json
+Node Module to properly read tsconfig.json

 ## Brief
 - Combine `extends` into a single